princefishthrower/chrisfrew.in/src/pages/welp-i-did-it/index.md

 draft: false
 ---

+## Thoughts of yet another full-time worker going full-time freelance / tinkerer / creative / nomad.

+\*\*\*Note: this post is mirrored on my Medium: https://medium.com/@frewin.christopher/welp-i-did-it-24505dff1bd1

 I quit my full-time job.

 Most of the time about things like this, all you here is the same old tune:

-> "Don't do this don't do this don't do this."
+> Don't do this don't do this don't do this.

 But jeez, people are so risk adverse sometime.
 Just thinking about my own situation, right now, I'm 100x better off than I was just 3 years ago, when I was 23, $27K in debt from my bachelor degree, and earning less than _half_ of what I do now!
-How come nobody back then said
+How come nobody back then said:

-> "Don't do this don't do this don't do this"
+> Don't do this don't do this don't do this

 Because being a homely, unkempt, poor graduate student is _expected_ by society, (although graduate school is even looked upon with reverence in some cases - "Wow, _Cornell_?
 Great school, great school.").
 But what the hell are people thinking?
 In terms of net worth back then, I was totally screwed!